zhubao315/learn-agentic-ai/01_openai_agents/17_deployment/readme.md

   - **Alternative Option (Push-based/Integrated):** Connect Kafka (potentially via **Azure Event Hubs Kafka endpoint compatibility** or native integration if available) to trigger Azure Container Apps directly upon event arrival.
 Evaluate based on latency requirements and complexity trade-offs.

 ### Alternative Compute Platforms
-- Evaluate **Google Cloud Run** or **AWS Fargate** for potential cost or integration benefits, though Azure Container Apps is recommended for this use case.
+- Evaluate **Google Cloud Run** or **AWS App Runner** for potential cost or integration benefits, though Azure Container Apps is recommended for this use case.

+### The Ultimate Cloud Platform: Kubernetes
+Deploy compute (stateless containers), messaging (Kafka), and databases (Postgres) all on Kubernetes, but this will require a lot of DevOps expertise.
 ---

 ## III.
 Agentic AI Stack (State Management & Knowledge)